Close the whole game, Firehawks fall to Milken by two as historic victory slips just beyond their grasp

 “We didn’t play our best,” said the star point forward.
 “We put ourselves in that position.
 You can’t play from behind in a championship game.”

 And it wasn’t just a championship game.
 This was Milken vs. Shalhevet, a battle between crosstown rivals and friends.
 At the east end of the gym, the two schools’ choirs sang the national anthems together, both American and Israeli.

-Milken’s head coach had marched from Beth Jacob to Shalhevet on Monday after a hate group picketed the school, and Rabbi Segal delayed the start of the game with a shout-out to unity and a chant of Am Yisroel chai – the Jewish people live.
+Just two days before, Milken’s head coach had joined a march to Shalhevet after a hate group picketed the school, and Shalhevet Head of School Rabbi Ari Segal delayed the start of the game with a shout-out to unity and a chant of Am Yisroel chai – the Jewish people live.

 But it still hurt.

 It would have been a historic win for the Firehawks, as they have recently jumped two levels in CIF, and it was incredible that they made it to the championship.

 Additionally, they were probably favored to win, as they had won the Milken Classic tournament for the past three years straight, and this year defeated almost every team that Milken lost to.